KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 Email notifications can be sent to ILL staff when a patron makes a request to modify or cancel an existing request.
 The notice templates are
 ILL_REQUEST_CANCEL and ILL_REQUEST_MODIFIED.
 The ILL staff email address can be configured per library.
 If this is not set the :ref:`ILLDefaultStaffEmail` system preference will be used.

-Notifications can also be sent to patrons for requests that are either available for pick-up or are unavailable and have been cancelled.
+Notifications can also be sent to patrons for requests that are either available for pick-up or are unavailable and have been canceled.
 The notice templates are ILL_PICKUP_READY and ILL_REQUEST_UNAVAIL.
 The notifications are enabled from the :ref:`patron categories <patron-categories-label>` default patron messaging preferences.
-You can customise the notice text for these notices in :ref:`Notices & slips <notices-and-slips-label>` in the Tools module.
+You can customize the notice text for these notices in :ref:`Notices & slips <notices-and-slips-label>` in the Tools module.

 .. _create-ILL-requests-label: